-Vines and the Riviera
+Vineyards, hazelnut groves and the Riviera

 The anticipation of the first sea view leads us to Bardineto.
 There we are looking forward to climbing to the summit of Monte Carmo, where the sea is finally within reach.
 The summit cross with a wide panoramic view rewards the short, but steep ascent to the highest point.
 Even the next stages to Albenga and Sanremo offer fantastic panoramas from the high Ligurian Alps to the deep blue sea.
-The Mediterranean atmosphere is idyllically boosted by the smell of wild oregano on the mountain ridge.
+The typical Mediterranean flair is idyllically boosted by the smell of wild oregano on the mountain ridge.
 Further down the path leads us from the Alps to sea level.
 We can hardly wait to cool off after the impressive mountain walks!

 Accommodation and hotels with Italian charm

-There’s a reason why Piedmont is so popular with foodies.
+There’s a reason why Piedmont with the Langhe region is so popular with foodies.
 The restaurants in the famous wine villages of Alba and Barolo impress with famous, local wines.
 In addition, you can enjoy local specialities such as homemade pasta, various meats, truffles and much more.
 ‘Slow food’ is the religion here, or at least the motto.
 You walk through a world-famous hazelnut growing area.
 This also reaches you in the daily breakfast, because Nutella-nuts are everywhere waiting to be tasted.
 The journey continues towards the sea to the town of Bardineto, famous for its mushrooms.
 On the Riviera, land meets the sea, and this is replicated on the plate.
-Olives, vegetables and herbs are combined with all sorts of seafood and fish – buon appetite!
+Olives, vegetables and herbs are combined with all sorts of fresh seafood and fish – buon appetito!